DIT-AI-Project-2021/DIT-IoT-Deep-Mask/README.md

-# AI based Automatic Unmanned Enterence Control System for COVID-19 Defense
+# AI-based Automated Unmanned Entrance Control System to protect COVID-19
 ### Project Outline

 1. Detection of wearing a facial mask using AI